event-modeling/eventmodeling.org/content/resources/index.md

 {{< youtube tkn1p7LUY2o >}}

+A community discussion with the Copenhagen DDD meetup group done remotely.
+Here we start some Event Modeling exercises.

+{{< youtube U_MwAEf8V_A >}}

 ## [Workshops](#workshops) {#workshops}

 These are the upcoming workshops around the globe that are about or include Event Modeling: